Allergies & Sensitivities

 So, while your body is having some respite:

-Limit toxins.
+- Limit toxins.
 Eat organic where you can, filter water, avoid plastic bottles, aluminium pans and heating food in foil.
 Include fresh herbs in your meals, coriander and parsley help remove metals from the gut.
+Switch off the wifi at night.